-Backwards Down the Number Line has not been seen in 1 Phish shows.
+Backwards Down the Number Line was played in the most recent Phish show.

 Music/Lyrics: Anastasio, Marshall

 The number line of an individual's life has fixed endpoints.
 We are all born.
 We will all eventually die.
 How we enumerate the rest of the experience of being really depends on what each of us hold to be important.
 As a consequence there are infinite potential milestones along the way.
 Our lives can be divided into infancy, childhood, teens, young adulthood, thirty-something, middle-age, senior citizenry, or if we are lucky, Methuselean timescales.
 There are dates that by flawed calendar design are important to only a few people (2/29).
 There are dates that are with much regret memorable to many (9/11).
 Each of our individual number lines can overlap and are thereby forever cross-linked in a dizzying web of interconnectedness.

 One of the most common methods of counting up or down our respective number lines is in observing the number of orbits we have made around the sun since the glorious day of our birth.
 Over the years, we each may develop special birthday-related rituals; perhaps cake and candles, spankings and candle wax, or a glass of scotch with a pre-embargo Cuban.
 Here again, the infinite possible combinations depend on our individual fetishes.